Expert Witness

-I have testified in Federal Court, most recently in Austin in Nikolova v.
-University of Texas at Austin, where the jury found intentional discrimination and awarded the plaintiff $3 million in damages.
-I have also testified in Federal Court in Chicago, for Metty v.
-Motorola (which settled during trial) and in Boston, for Tuli v.
-Brigham & Women’s Hospital, in which the plaintiff was awarded $1.6 million.
-Few discrimination experts possess the same degree of skills, experience, and knowledge.
+Recent cases in which I have testified have yielded large judgments.
+In 2024, I testified remotely in U.S. District Court in Oregon for Dr. Rupa Bala v.
+Oregon Health Sciences University in which the Plaintiff received a $4 million judgment.
+In 2023, I provided court testimony in Nelson-Bailey v.
+Brandeis (Massachusetts Superior Court) in which the Plaintiff was awarded a $2.46 million judgment.
+In 2022, I testified in Nikolova v.
+University of Texas at Austin (U.S. District Court, Austin) in which the jury found intentional discrimination and awarded the Plaintiff $3 million in damages.
+In Tuli v.
+Brigham & Women’s Hospital (U.S. District Court, Massachusetts), the Plaintiff was awarded $1.6 million.
+Few discrimination experts possess my skills, experience, and knowledge.
 I understand how to handle a deposition and how to speak effectively and clearly to a jury.

 Judge Gertner wrote: